raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 | Private Database | Amazon RDS MySQL | Hosts the database with no direct public Internet access |

 ## Architecture
+The architecture separates the public-facing web tier from the private database tier.
+Internet traffic is routed to the EC2 web server through the public subnet, while the RDS database remains isolated within private subnets across separate Availability Zones.
 ![AWS Staging VPC Architecture](Screenshots/aws-staging-vpc-architecture.png)